 Members of the Coordinating Committee are staff members of the region’s transportation planning organizations, the North Carolina and South Carolina Department of Transportation, and state divisions of the Federal Highway Administration.
 More information about upcoming meetings and past meeting materials can be found on the Coordinating Committee’s webpage.

 The Freight Mobility Steering Committee is comprised of key regional experts in transportation and land use planning, economic development, logistics, and local government elected officials.
-For more information about upcoming meetings and past meeting materials please click here.
+For more information about past meeting materials please click here.

 Members of the Advisory Committee are private freight systems providers such as rail, trucking, and air cargo firms and freight systems users such as manufacturers, distribution and warehouse centers, and logistics firms.
 More information about upcoming meetings and past meeting materials can be found on the Advisory Committee’s webpage.